SalviaSage/Translingual-Phonetic-Alphabet/README.md

 They don't all have their own glyphs because there are so many of them and there aren't enough appropriate letters.
 But, they are all written distinctively from one another with the help of accompanying arrow characters and diacritics.

-Thus, although some of these phonetic letters may use the same glyphs, no two letter is identical.
+Thus, although some of these phonetic letters may use the same glyphs, no two sound has an identical letter.

 ====================================================================================================
 THE PLACES OF ARTICULATIONS: